 Although the online method does not address the physical cleaning of the cooling tower, it is effective in killing Legionella and is much safer, cheaper, and quicker.
 It is also less corrosive.
 A typical online disinfection basically amounts to maintaining a free chlorine concentration of approximately 5 parts per million (ppm) for at least 6 hours.
 More information on the method can be found in the Cooling Technology Institute’s publication Legionellosis Guideline: Best Practices for Control of Legionella, which can be downloaded free at Cooling Technology Org.

 If you use the offline method:

-3. Provide personal protection equipment for the workers.
-Respirators will reduce their risk of inhaling Legionella bacteria.
+3. Provide personal protective equipment for the workers.
+Respirators will reduce the risk of inhaling Legionella bacteria.
 Boots, protective clothing, and goggles will help protect their eyes and skin from chemicals.

 4. Close building outdoor air intakes within the vicinity of the cooling tower.
 The Centers for Disease Control and Prevention (CDC) has recommended closing intakes within 30 meters.

 5. Do it properly.
 Check with organizations such as the Cooling Tower Institute and the American Society of Heating, Refrigerating and Air-Conditioning Engineers for their latest recommendations.
 Follow instructions on chemical product labels.
 Keep records of the procedure, including the chemicals used, the time the chemicals were added to the system, and chlorine and pH test results.
 Be sure to follow all EPA and other applicable regulations and observe safety precautions.
 Utilizing a highly qualified and experienced water treatment specialist is the best way to ensure proper protocol is followed.